nightscout/nightscout.github.io/docs/vendors/azure/migrate.md

 #### Uploaders

-For Dexcom users, if you use the bridge plugin you should be set now in terms.
+For Dexcom users, if you use the bridge plugin you should be set.
 xDrip+ users (including Medtronic CareLink followers) should update the uploader as shown [here](../../../uploader/setup/#xdrip).
 xDrip4iOS users [here](https://xdrip4ios.readthedocs.io/en/latest/connect/cgm/#nightscout-upload).
 [AAPS](https://androidaps.readthedocs.io/en/latest/Configuration/Preferences.html#nsclient) and [Loop](https://loopkit.github.io/loopdocs/operation/loop-settings/services/): consult the relative documentation to change your site name.